remidosol/express-library-api/README.md

 # Library Case API

-This project is an API for a library management system built using Express.js, TypeORM, PostgreSQL, and tsyringe for Dependency Injection (DI).
-It supports CRUD operations for users and books, along with the ability to borrow and return books.
-The project follows a modular architecture with service and repository patterns and includes custom error handling using HttpException classes.
+The Library API is a system for managing books and users, designed with Node.js, Express.js, and TypeORM.
+It offers CRUD operations for books and users, along with the ability to borrow and return books, complete with a user rating system.
+The API employs a highly modular architecture powered by tsyringe for dependency injection, making the codebase maintainable and testable.

+To improve performance, Redis caching is integrated to reduce database load for frequently accessed data, and the project is fully tested with comprehensive End-to-End (E2E) tests using Jest and Supertest.
+The entire project is containerized with Docker Compose, allowing seamless deployment and scaling in any environment.

 ## Table of Contents